 Cats use their hind legs to jump, balance, and run away from danger.
-If one of their legs is not functioning properly, this can leave them feeling very vulnerable.
+If one of his legs is not functioning properly, this can leave him feeling very vulnerable.

 Cats don’t express their pain in the same way as humans.
-As a cat owner, it is your responsibility to recognize whether your cat is in pain or not.
-We’ll help you determine why your cat is limping and whether or not they are experiencing any discomfort.
+As a cat owner, it’s your responsibility to recognize whether your cat is in pain or not.
+We’ll help you determine why your cat is limping and whether he is experiencing any discomfort that requires medical attention.

 - 1 What Causes a Cat to Limp?

 - 2 How to Know If Your Cat is in Pain

 - 2.1 Cat Limping Due to Soft Tissue Injury

 - 2.3 Paw Pad and Claw Injuries in Cats